Appendix 9: Using the CQL Amalgam

 test.sh --use_amalgam

-This runs all the normal tests using the binary built from the amalgam rather than the normal binary.
+This runs all the normal tests using the amalgam-built binary.

 Normal CQL development practices result in this happening pretty often so the amalgam tends to stay in good shape.
 The code largely works in either form with very few affordances for the amalgam build needed.
 Most developers don’t even think about the amalgam build flavor; to a first approximation “it just works”.